scionproto/scion/doc/cryptography/drkey.rst

 The first secret in the hierarchy (:math:`SV_A`) is derived from a long-term ``master_secret``, using a key derivation function.
 For the rest of the derivations, DRKey utilizes pseudorandom functions, which are more efficient.
-Informally, key derivation functions output a cryptographic key indistingushible from a random key if the secret is unknown for the attacker.
+Informally, key derivation functions output a cryptographic key indistinguishable from a random key if the secret is unknown for the attacker.
 In contrast, the security of pseudorandom functions relies on the input being a uniformly random secret.